joshsarna/resume/README.md

 EDUCATION

-University of California at Los Angeles, Bachelor of Science in Physical Chemistry :: 2017
+University of California at Los Angeles, Bachelor of Science in Physical Chemistry | 2017

-• Received mathematics minor

-• Used Mathematica to model analytical mechanics problems; MATLAB to model analytical chemistry problems

-• Used Spartan, CaGe, and Kintecus software applications to model chemical reactions and species
+• Mathematics Minor